d-Rickyy-b/d-rickyy-b.github.io/_posts/2021-05-02-telegram-account-hijacking.md

 ## How was the bot compromised?

 There are at least three ways on how a Telegram bot could get compromised.
-Both are very trivial.
+All of which are very trivial.

 1. The bot is owned by the adversary
 2. The **bot's token** of a random other bot was published to e.g. GitHub, Pastebin or any other place